corneliusweig/ketall/doc/USAGE.md

 - ...and many standard `kubectl` options.
 Have a look at `kubectl get-all --help` for a full list of supported flags.
 - `--use-cache` will consider the http cache to determine the server resources to look at.
 Disabled by default.
 - `--allow-incomplete` will show partial results when fetching the list of API resources fails.
 Enabled by default.
-- `--verbosity` set the log level (one of debug, info, warn, error, fatal, panic).
+- `-v` set the log level (one of debug, info, warn, error, fatal, panic).

 **Hint**: If you do not have access to all resources, bulk fetching needs to be disabled.
 You can speed things up by explicitly excluding all resources which you may not access.